Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Validation of analytical results using numerical solutions

-\twocolumngrid From~\cref{fig:psi_numeric_analytic}, we observe that by going to higher order in eccentricity (from $\mathcal{O} (e^2)$ to $\mathcal{O} (e^4)$), the dephasing is reduced by a factor of $~5$.
-Thus, an $\mathcal{O}(e^2)$ approximation in our model would mean that we miss the true (numerical) waveform signal by $\sim 4$ GW-cycles, while an order $\mathcal{O}(e^4)$ is significantly better.
+\twocolumngrid From~\cref{fig:psi_numeric_analytic}, we observe that by going to higher order in eccentricity (from $\mathcal{O} (e^2)$ to $\mathcal{O} (e^4)$), the dephasing is reduced by nearly an order of magnitude.
+Thus, an $\mathcal{O}(e^2)$ approximation in our model would mean that we miss the true (numerical) waveform signal by $\sim 3$ GW-cycles, while an order $\mathcal{O}(e^4)$ is significantly better.
 We can systematically extend our calculation to higher orders in eccentricity and we expect that the dephasing will continue to get smaller.
-We also indicate the absolute value of the numerical phase denoted by $|\psi_{2,\text{numerical}}|$ at the three month time intervals, which allows for a comparison of the dephasing at those intervals with $|\psi_{2,numerical}|$.
+We also indicate the absolute value of the numerical phase denoted by $|\psi_{2,\text{numerical}}|$ at the three month time intervals, which allows for a comparison of the dephasing at those intervals with $|\psi_{2,\text{numerical}}|$.

 We infer that at both orders in $e$, the dephasing is much smaller than the total number of cycles accumulated, which is about $\mathcal{O}(10^4)$ GW-cycles owing to the long inspiral time of the source.
 At the end of $1$yr of inspiral, the dephasing at both orders in $e$ is about 4 orders of magnitude smaller than $|\psi_{2,\text{numerical}}|$.
-Moreover, for the $\mathcal{O}(e^4)$ result, the dephasing is only about $\lesssim 5$ radians after 1 yr.
+Moreover, for the $\mathcal{O}(e^4)$ result, the dephasing is only about $\lesssim 2.5$ radians after 1 yr.
 Consequently, our model would be able to capture the waveform's phase to within the last GW-cycle (at the end of 1 yr), which is significantly less than the total number of GW-cycles accumulated.
-Therefore for a loud enough signal, it is in principle possible to extract information from the GW phase regarding $\{ \overline{e}_0, \delta e_0, k_0\}$, which are parameters introduced by the KL effect, and are in turn are combinations of $\{ e_0, \omega_0, \iota_0 \}$.
+Therefore for a loud enough signal, it is in principle possible to extract information from the GW phase regarding $\{ \overline{e}_0, \delta e_0, k_0\}$, which are parameters introduced by the KL effect, and are in turn combinations of $\{ e_0, \omega_0, \iota_0 \}$. \\

+Having shown that our PCKL model is capable of capturing the phase up to the last GW cycle, we now address how it compares to the PC model.
+Specifically we partially address the question of how well a PC waveform (corresponding to an isolated binary with constant eccentricity) would agree/disagree from the PCKL waveform we have constructed in this paper.
+However, we leave a more detailed and rigorous \emph{match} calculation using Markov Chain Monte Carlo (MCMC) methods/Fisher analysis to future work, and perform a simple dephasing calculation here instead.